openvswitch/ovs/Documentation/topics/ovsdb-replication.rst

 sense that it sends a monitor request to keep up to date with the changes in the active server databases.
-When a notification from the active server arrives, the standby server executes the necessary set of operations so its databases reach the same state as the the active server databases.
+When a notification from the active server arrives, the standby server executes the necessary set of operations so its databases reach the same state as the active server databases.
 Below is the design represented as a diagram.::

     +--------------+    replication     +--------------+